 Built in the XIX century by Raoul Mesnier du Ponsard a Gustave Eiffel – the Architect of the Eiffel Tower – apprentice, this Noe-Gothic marvel was a Landmark in that time, either for its 30 meters high, design or by being one of the first elevators being moved by electricity, though first moved by steam engines.

-The interiors are in great condition showing the a beautiful wooden decorations.
-The trip takes about 20 seconds giving you to photograph the interiors and inner structure of the elevator, every detail will deserves it.
+The interiors are in great condition displaying beautiful wooden decorations.
+The trip takes about 20 seconds so be sure to have your camera in hand to photograph the elevatoror’s interior.

 Once in the top you have a privilege view over Lisbon down-town, Lisbon hills (including the Castelo de São Jorge), the Tagus River and a view of what was left of the Carmo’s Convent after the massive Lisbon 1755 earthquake and subsequent fire.